 - Apply glue into the dado and top and bottom rabbets of the second side piece, then slide the cabinet shelf and top and bottom pieces into position on this cabinet side and secure them with nails.

 - Flip the assembly over so that the long rabbeted sides are facing up.
 Check for squareness by measuring diagonally in both directions (if the measurements are equal, the cabinet box is square).
 Adjust if necessary.

 - Place the 1/4-inch plywood back into the deep rabbets.
 Align the top and bottom edges of the plywood with the top and bottom of the cabinet, double-check diagonally for squareness, and nail the back panel into place.

 - Position the bottom nailer against the bottom edge of the cabinet (flat against the cabinet back), and nail it into place through the cabinet sides.

-- Position one of the beveled French cleat boards along the top edge of the cabinet with the square, long edge along the top of the cabinet, and the short edge of the beveled edge against the cabinet back.
-Attach this cleat to the cabinet sides with finish nails.
-Additionally, secure the cleat to the cabinet top with four 2-inch screws through the cleat into the cabinet top.
-Use a drill with a countersink bit to drill pilot holes before driving the screws.
+- Position one of the French cleat halves along the top edge of the cabinet with the square edge of the cleat against the top of the cabinet and the narrow face against the cabinet back (the beveled edge points down).
+Attach the cleat to the cabinet sides with finish nails.
+Additionally, drill countersunk pilot holes and secure the cleat to the cabinet top with four 2-inch screws driven through the cleat and into the cabinet top.

 Mount the Cabinet

-- To mount the finished cabinet onto the wall, position the other half of the french cleat at the desired height and attach it to the wall studs using 3-inch screws.
-The short side of the bevel should be flush to the wall, facing up.
+- Position the remaining half of the French cleat at the desired height and attach it to the wall studs using 3-inch screws.
+The short narrow face of the cleat should be flush to the wall, with the beveled edge facing up.